 Whether your child will be potty trained within 3 days totally depends on your child.
 It can certainly take longer than 3 days.
-But Oh Crap Potty Training 3 day method absolutely works, it gives all the tools you need to have a successful experience.
+But the Oh Crap!
+Potty Training 3-day method absolutely works, it gives all the tools you need to have a successful experience.
 It’s a step-by-step guide and everything that you can think of or didn’t think of is there for you.

 We had great success and our son was potty trained in 3 days.

 In my opinion and experience, potty training can be difficult because of inconsistency.
 If you are not dedicated to the process and consistent, it’s a hard task to complete.